Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 At this point, the dwarves will return for the third barrel and Drestor will follow them outside, wishing everyone well.

+*If the wine cellar is not clean when Drestor and his men arrive, he will cancel the deal and drop the price for future dealings with the PC by one tier.
+Consult the table in [[The Thirsty Deckhand]] for renegotiating the price if the player attempts to do it.*

 # Expanding the Family
 Tallis will wake up the PC and tell them that an older half-orc man has shown up at the front gate.